thegetty/quire-docs/content/docs-v1/site-deploy.md

 Manual deploy is ideal if you have a small site or want to run a quick preview.
 You can also use this option without needing a GitHub account.
 However, each time you make an update, you will need to go through the process of rebuilding the site, compressing files, and reuploading them to Netlify, which may be burdensome if you have a lot of images or larger files.
 For continuous deployment please see [*Continuous Deployment with Netlify*](#continuous-deployment-with-netlify).

-1. When you are ready to launch your project, run the `quire build` command in your command-line shell.
+1. When you are ready to launch your project, update the `url` in `contents/_data/publication.yaml` to: `url: 'https://netlify.app'`.

+2. Run the `quire build` command in your command-line shell.

-2. Navigate to your project in your home directory and compress the `_site` folder.
+3. Navigate to your project in your home directory and compress the `_site` folder.

-3. Go to Netlify Drop: [https://app.netlify.com/drop](https://app.netlify.com/drop).
-Make sure you are logged in to your account and then drag-and-drop your compressed `_site` folder into the indicated area.
+4. Go to Netlify Drop, [https://app.netlify.com/drop](https://app.netlify.com/drop), and drag-and-drop your compressed `_site` folder into the indicated area.

-4. You will be given a randomized default URL to preview your project.
-The site name will be formatted as `https://PROJECT-NAME.netlify.app/`.
-Rename this URL by navigating to “Site settings” and changing the site name.
+5. You will be given a randomized default URL to preview your project.
+Rename this URL by logging into your account, navigating to “Site settings” and changing the site name.
 You also have the option to buy a domain or set-up a domain you already own.

-Just make sure the URL matches the `url` in the `content/_data/publication.yaml` file.
+{{< q-class "box warning" >}}
+- Any zooming or layered images will not load properly in your site until you update the `url` in `publication.yaml` to the **full** URL Netlify gives you, or the one you've customized or purchased.
+Once you finalize the URL you would like to use, update `publication.yaml` and follow the steps below to update your site.
+{{< /q-class >}}

 If you make further edits to your project and would like to preview them you will need to repeat this process.

 1. Delete the old compressed `_site` folder.

-2. Run `quire build` again (your files will be automatically overwritten.)
+2. Run `quire build` again (your files will be automatically overwritten).

 3. Compress the newly updated `_site` folder.